NJIT-WIS/project-2-team-sar/posts/neuroscience.md

 date: 2023-03-03
 ---

-# March 3, 2023: The Role of Neuroscience in Shaping Modern Education Practices
+# The Role of Neuroscience in Shaping Modern Education Practices

 ## Introduction